Christian Names for Girls Starting with H

 Main biblical anchorsHannah, Huldah, Hadassah or Esther, and Hagar with caution

-Strong tradition namesHelena, Hildegard, Honorata, and Hilda through saint reception and monastic memory
+Strong tradition namesHelena, Hildegard, Hedwig, Honorata, Hilda, and Hyacintha through saint reception and monastic memory

-Virtue and meaning namesHope as the clearest English virtue name for H, with Heavenly as a lighter modern option
+Virtue and meaning namesHope as the clearest English virtue name for H, with Hosanna and Heavenly as lighter liturgical or modern options

 Names needing cautionHagar, Hope, and Heavenly